Overcoming Common Flaws in the Evaluation of Selective Classification Systems

 In Section~\ref{sec:aggregation}, we illustrate that aggregating SC performance across working points requires to shift the perspective from the Selective Risk to the Generalized Risk (Equation~\ref{eq:generalized-risk}) as an \textit{holistic} assessment of the risk of silent failures for all predictions, before the rejection decision is made.
 We propose to evaluate SC methods via the Area under the Generalized Risk Coverage Curve (\AUGRC).
 For the binary failure error it becomes an empirical estimator of the following expression:

-This metric evaluates SC models in terms of the expected risk of silent failures across working points and thus provides a practical measurement that is directly interpretable.
+This metric evaluates SC models in terms of the rate of silent failures averaged over working points and thus provides a practical measurement that is directly interpretable.
 It is bounded to the $[0, \nicefrac{1}{2}]$ interval, whereby lower \AUGRC corresponds to better SC performance.
 The \AUGRC is not subject to the shortcomings of the \AURC, and we can derive a direct relationship to \AUROCf and \Accuracy (the derivation and visualizations are shown in Equation~\ref{eq:relationship-to-AUROC-derivation} and Figure~\ref{fig:connection-to-AUROC}):

-The optimal \AUGRC is given by the second term in Equation~\ref{eq:relationship-to-AUROC}, hence subtracting the optimal SC performance yields a pure ranking measure re-scaled by the probability of finding a positive/negative pair.
+To illustrate, when drawing two random samples, it corresponds to the probability that either both are failure cases or that one is a failure and has a higher confidence score than the non-failure.
+This is reflected by the second and first term of Equation~\ref{eq:relationship-to-AUROC}, respectively.
+As an example, a CSF that outputs random scores yields $\AUROCf=\frac{1}{2}$, and hence $\AUGRC=\frac{1}{2}(1-\mathrm{acc})$.
+The \AUGRC for an optimal CSF ($\AUROCf=1$) is given by the second term in Equation~\ref{eq:relationship-to-AUROC}, hence subtracting the optimal SC performance yields a pure ranking measure re-scaled by the probability of finding a positive/negative pair.